 3 ways to incorporate symbolism into your story

-Symbolism is all around us, and symbolism in literature is what makes for truly great writing.
 When you’re looking for ways to use symbols in your story, you’ll find that there’s an entire treasure trove of imagery and visual language for you to incorporate into your own work.
-Let’s look at a few of the ways you can find inspiration for your own symbolism.
+Here are a few of the ways you can find inspiration for your own symbolism.

 1. Look to your history